crummy/crummy.github.io/_posts/2023-03-10-migrate-webpack-to-vite.md

 Webpack (but again, only in prod, not dev).
 HMR in certain cases causes UI elements to disappear.
 But the instant updates on editing is *so* fast that it's easily worth it - plus shaving a couple minutes of our build time is a nice bonus.

+On the other hand, I'm surprised at just how much work it takes to use what the community seems to have settled on as the future of build tooling in the ecosystem.
+With the restrictions and caveats I ran into, it feels like I must be on the bleeding edge.
+I (naively) expected that Vite would be just plain better, and while I'm still happy with it there are more drawbacks than I expected.